-Mac
+Mac OS X

-DaVinci Resolve for Mac supports a number of internal and external storage systems however almost any storage, designed for Mac and high bandwidth media, will be suitable for use with the Mac file system or the more expansive StorNext for a SAN system.
+DaVinci Resolve for Mac supports a number of internal and external storage systems however almost any storage, designed for Mac OS X and high bandwidth media, will be suitable for use with the Mac OS X file system or the more expansive StorNext for a SAN system.

-A current model MacPro, MacBook Pro and iMac can be connected directly to a Thunderbolt disk array.
+A current model MacPro, MacBook Pro and iMac can be connected directly to a Thunderbolt disk array for SD and HD video.
 Thunderbolt disk arrays provide fast, high capacity disk storage and are easily expandable as your media storage needs grow.